J. K. Rowling

-Born in Yate, Gloucestershire, Rowling was working as a researcher and bilingual secretary for Amnesty International in 1990 when she conceived the idea for the Harry Potter series while on a delayed train from Manchester to London.
+Born in Yate, Gloucestershire, Rowling was working as a researcher and bilingual secretary for Amnesty International in 1990 when she conceived the idea for the Harry Potter series.
 The seven-year period that followed saw the death of her mother, the birth of her first child, divorce from her first husband, and relative poverty until the first novel in the series, Harry Potter and the Philosopher's Stone, was published in 1997.
-Six sequels followed, and by 2008, Forbes had named her the world's highest-paid author.
+Six sequels followed, concluding with Harry Potter and the Deathly Hallows (2007).
+By 2008, Forbes had named her the world's highest-paid author.

-Rowling concluded the Harry Potter series with Harry Potter and the Deathly Hallows (2007).
-The novels follow a boy called Harry Potter as he attends Hogwarts, a school for wizards, and battles Lord Voldemort.
+The novels follow a boy called Harry Potter as he attends Hogwarts (a school for wizards), and battles Lord Voldemort.
 Death and the divide between good and evil are the central themes of the series.
 Its influences include Bildungsroman (the coming-of-age genre), school stories, fairy tales, and Christian allegory.
 The series revived fantasy as a genre in the children's market, spawned a host of imitators, and inspired an active fandom.
 Critical reception has been more mixed.
 Many reviewers see Rowling's writing as conventional; some regard her portrayal of gender and social division as regressive.
-There were also religious debates over Harry Potter.
+There were also religious debates over the Harry Potter series.

 Rowling has won many accolades for her work.
-She has received an OBE and made a Companion of Honour for services to literature and philanthropy.
+She was named to the Order of the British Empire and was appointed a member of the Order of the Companions of Honour for services to literature and philanthropy.
 Harry Potter brought her wealth and recognition, which she has used to advance philanthropic endeavours and political causes.
-She co-founded the charity Lumos and established the Volant Charitable Trust, named after her mother.
-Rowling's charitable giving centres on medical causes and supporting at-risk women and children.
-In politics, she has donated to Britain's Labour Party and opposed Scottish independence and Brexit.
-Since late 2019, she has publicly expressed her opinions on transgender people and related civil rights.
-These have been criticised as transphobic by LGBT rights organisations and some feminists, but have received support from other feminists and individuals.
+She established the Volant Charitable Trust in 2000, and co-founded the charity Lumos in 2005.
+Rowling's philanthropy centres on medical causes and supporting at-risk women and children.
+In 2025, Forbes estimated that Rowling's charitable giving exceeded US$200 million.
+She has also donated to the British Labour Party, and opposed Scottish independence and Brexit.

+From 2019, Rowling began making public remarks about transgender people, opposing attempts to replace the legal definition of birth sex with gender self identity.
+She has been condemned as transphobic by LGBTQ rights groups, some Harry Potter fans, and various other critics, including academics.
+This has affected her public image and relationship with readers and colleagues, altering the way they engage with her works.

 Name

-Although she writes under the pen name J. K. Rowling, before her remarriage her name was Joanne Rowling, or Jo.
-At birth, she had no middle name.
-Staff at Bloomsbury Publishing asked that she use two initials rather than her full name, anticipating that young boys – their target audience – would not want to read a book written by a woman.
-She chose K (for Kathleen) as the second initial of her pen name, from her paternal grandmother, and because of the ease of pronunciation of two consecutive letters.
+Although she writes under the pen name J. K. Rowling, before her remarriage her name was Joanne Rowling with no middle name, nicknamed Jo.
+Staff at Bloomsbury Publishing suggested that she use two initials rather than her full name, anticipating that young boys – their target audience – would not want to read a book written by a woman.
+She chose K as the second initial, from her paternal grandmother Kathleen Rowling, and because of the ease of pronunciation of the two consecutive letters.
 Following her 2001 remarriage, she has sometimes used the name Joanne Murray when conducting personal business.